We know that many of you will be submerged in a sea of doubts when choosing the route of the Way of Saint James that you are going to do.

 The Primitive Way is the oldest route of all those that exist, a little crowded Way that follows the steps of the first pilgrim.

-The main attraction of the Primitive Way is its scenic splendour and its great ethnographic richness.
+Its main attraction is its scenic splendour and its great ethnographic richness.
 You will walk in total tranquillity, passing through small towns and villages, falling in love with the hospitality and simplicity of their people.

 It is characterised by long stages, with hard and steep slopes, up and down for several kilometres, which many walkers call leg breakers.
 A real challenge for the pilgrim.

-We hope that this information has helped you to get an idea of the main characteristics of the most popular routes of the Way and encourage you to take the first step to do the Way of Saint James.
+We hope that this information has helped you to get an idea of the main characteristics of the most popular routes of the Way.
+Take the first step to do the Way of Saint James.